 Dual use goods

 Do you import or export dual use goods?
-As of 1 January 2021, the UK has been added to the list of countries for which a Union General Export Permit (the EU001) applies.
+The UK is one of the countries for which you need a Union General Export Permit (the EU001).

 Keep in mind that dual use goods are subject to inspection.
 Apply for the necessary export permits (in Dutch).